tensorwerk/stockroom/docs/quick-start.md

 !!! info "Data is Tensor"
     Stockroom makes strong assumptions about your data.
 Any data point that goes into stockroom must be a tensor a.k.a `numpy.ndarray` object.
-It is why stockroom could optimize the data storage and versioning efficiently.
-Also, know that, this philosophy is originally from Hangar and we use Hangar internally for all type of storages
+That's why stockroom can optimize the data storage and versioning efficiently.
+This philosophy is originally coming from Hangar, in fact we are using Hangar internally for all type of storages.

 <div class="termy">